arsummers/kid-chart/README.md

 9/4: ... tried an if statement. it works. theta.
 Next up: create ability to make new rules instances from the base site, and better format the rules as they display for the kids

 9/9: working on rules instance views.
 Need a redirect after submitting the rule instance form.

+9/11: Still need to figure out how to redirect back to the rules instance creation form when it gets submitted.
+Reluctant to make a full detail view, since it feels like each rules instance really doesn't need it's own page.
+Once the redirect is working, I want to figure out how to incorporate the button for it into the kid detail template.